Surf Stays Small at Manu Bay Pushing New Zealand Pro

 On the women’s side, San Diego’s Alyssa Spencer is aiming to equal her best-ever Championship Tour result with another Semifinal berth, though she will need to take down 2026 standout Gabriela Bryan in Quarterfinal Heat 1 to make it happen.
 In Quarterfinal Heat 2, two-time WSL World Champion Tyler Wright will match up against event standout Sawyer Lindblad.
 Wright has already guaranteed her best result of the season with a Quarterfinal berth, while Lindblad is looking to find her way into her third straight Semifinal appearance in 2026.

-Upcoming New Zealand Pro Matchups
+Upcoming Matchups New Zealand Pro

 Here is the full list of heats to look forward to once the New Zealand Pro gets back underway: